 Cost and Tuition of Obtaining a Graphic Design Degree

 There’s no denying that a college degree is a big financial commitment for most people.
-And sadly, most adult students assume they can’t afford to go back to school, an so they give up on pursuing their dream.
+And sadly, most adult students assume they can’t afford to go back to school, and so they give up on pursuing their dream.

-Well, we are here to tell you, college can be far more affordable than you may think.
+Well, we are here to tell you, that college can be far more affordable than you may think.
 We encourage you to read our article on 5 ways you can save on college tuition.
 Also, spend a few minutes using our free Smartplan to find ways to save at various schools across the country.
 Many schools offer free courses, discounts and more, and our free Smartplan will help you take advantage.

 Choosing the Right Type of Graphic Design Degree